Hit list: What's next in line for possible coronavirus postponement

 Scheduled dates: July 16-19

--- British media reports on Friday said that the British Open at Royal St George's could be postponed next week.
+-- British media reported on Friday said that the British Open at Royal St George's could be postponed within days.

 Over 200,000 spectators are due to attend the tournament in Sandwich.